ArkanDash/Advanced-RVC-Inference/README.md

 2. **Place your models** in the `logs` folder (create subfolders for each model)
 3. **Add audio files** to `audio_files/original_files/` for processing
 4. **Refresh the UI** using the refresh buttons to load new content
+5. **Configure settings** in the Settings tab according to your preferences

 ---